 ‘Pornography is having an increasing impact on the lives of young people.
 Not just young men but women as well.’ – Headteacher, The Holt School.

-What is ‘Object’?
+What is Object?

-‘Object’ is a theatre presentation and workshop that explores some of the issues around pornography.
+Object is a theatre presentation and workshop that explores some of the issues around pornography.
 It was inspired directly by discussions, feedback and concerns young people had raised during Soulscape REAL lessons.
 Young people say that pornography is an aspect of modern life that affects their lives and challenges the quality of their relationships.
 It’s not an easy topic to step into, but we felt convicted to respond.

-How does ‘Object’ work?
+How does Object work?

-‘Object’ performance and workshop lasts around one hour, has minimal set-up requirements and can be presented easily in a school hall.
+The Object performance and workshop lasts around one hour, has minimal set-up requirements and can be presented easily in a school hall.
 Four professional actors lead the audience through a thought-provoking exploration of issues that surround pornography.
 The piece incorporates real-life stories and interviews, and gives an honest presentation of facts.

-What is different about ‘Object’?
+What is different about Object?

 Object deals with pornography openly and honestly when very few people will talk about the subject with young people at all.
-‘Object’ is designed to develop over time in response to young people’s concerns.
+Object is designed to develop over time in response to young people’s concerns.
 We actively invite young people to contribute stories, scenes, art-work and poems for inclusion.
 We believe it is vital to listen to their views and to incorporate current thinking so that the presentation remains relevant and meaningful.

-Why is ‘Object’ important?
+Why is Object important?